yupinghu/BTVolume/README.md

 # BTVolume

 Track per-device volume for Bluetooth media devices.

-For whatever reason, every time a headset/speaker/whatever connects, its volume is reset to some default amount.
+For whatever reason on my Pixel 2, every time a headset/speaker/whatever connects, its volume is reset to some default amount.
 This app remembers the last volume it saw for a device and restores that volume whenever that device reconnects.

-Some notes:
-- The app tracks by device name; if you change the name or something, that breaks the memory.
-- Whenever a device is connected, a foreground service runs to get callbacks on volume changes.
-  This is a bit annoying -- in principle it should only need to check the volume when the device disconnects -- but I couldn't get the timing right, by the time the device disconnect broadcast happens, the volume has already reverted to the non-Bluetooth media volume.
+This app is for Oreo and up; I haven't done the compatibility thing for older OSes because, well, I wrote it for my Pixel 2.

+In principle, it should be possible to check the volume level as the device is disconnecting and store that.
+However, the CONNECTION_STATE_CHANGED action occurs too late, after the volume has already reverted to the internal speaker.
+So, instead, while an A2DP device is connected, there's a foreground service that receives MediaRouter callbacks on volume changes.
+It's a bit regrettable and I might eventually make this an option with a manual sync button.

-My employer doesn't permit me to publish apps on the Play Store, otherwise this would just go there.
+My employer doesn't permit me to publish apps on the Play Store, otherwise I would.
+But hey, open source, feel free to build and install it.